List of Baki the Grappler characters: Tournament fighters

-A Nippon Kempo fighter, who Inagi Kaoru Hanayama in the first round.
+Bunnoshin Inagi (稲城 文之信, Inagi Bunnoshin) is a Nihon Kempo fighter, who faces Kaoru Hanayama in the first round.
 Before the match begins, he taunts Hanayama by offering him a face guard, which Hanayama promptly crushes and rolls into a ball.
 In turn, Inagi is offered a katana by Kaoru, which he breaks with his fist.
 During the match Inagi breaks his own leg blocking an uppercut from Hanayama, before breaking both arms and his spine attempting to block a single punch.
 He passes out from the back pain while trying to put Hanayama in a submission.